fbpx

 1. Salt

 Consuming a lot of salt can lead to water retention and therefore bloating.
-Which is why you might want to reduce your intake of salt while you are on your periods.
+This is why you might want to reduce your intake of salt while you are on your periods.
 A high salt diet will cause a gassy bloating feeling, which is super uncomfortable given that it adds to the painful cramps.
-Therefore I would suggest a low salt diet during this period.
+Therefore I would suggest a low-salt diet during this period.

 1. Legumes